Girlsaidwhat/scope-of-morgellons/README.md

-# Scope of Morgellons
+# The Scope of Morgellons

-Frontend placeholder for initial deployment.
+This project is a website where people with Morgellons can upload microscopy images to help research and awareness.

+---

+Trigger Vercel redeploy